Greece Moments Greece Moments

 Eirini Luxury Hotel Villas, Grikos

-Villa complex in a magnificent location above Grikos.
+Villa complex in a stunning location above Grikos.
 Traditional rooms with sea views.
-Beautiful outdoor area with large terrace and pool as well as in-house restaurant & bar.
+Beautiful outdoor area with a large terrace and pool, as well as an on-site restaurant & bar.

 ➲ Book Eirini Luxury Villas*

-Mistral Patmos, Scale
+Mistral Patmos, Skala

 ➲ Book Mistral Apartments*

-Latmos 1860, Scale
+Latmos 1860, Skala

 ➲ Book Latmos 1860*